square/Aardvark/README.md

 Push an instance of `ARKLogTableViewController` onto the screen to view your logs.
 Customize the appearance of your logs by setting your own `logFormatter` on the `ARKLogTableViewController` instance.

-If you want ARKLogs to show up in your console, `[ARKLogDistributor defaultDistributor].logToConsole = YES;`.
+If you want ARKLogs to show up in your console, `[ARKLogDistributor defaultLogStore].logToConsole = YES;`.

 ## Contributing